Behind on Rent Payments?

 As of April 1, 2021 case processing has begun, there is currently a 5,000+ backlog of applicants.
 It is anticipated to take 2 – 3 months to complete the backlog of current cases.
 This program is specific to those in need of rental assistance who may also be behind on utilities.

-To learn more and apply to the current waitlist please click the button below.
+To learn more and/or apply, please click the button below.

 Eligibility Requirements (as defined by the Federal Goverment)